It's International Red Cross and Red Crescent Day

-We have the Red Cross to thank for the first ever Geneva Convention, which, in 1864, began to define what was acceptable and unacceptable in times of war, something we still struggle with today.
+We have the Red Cross to thank for the Geneva Convention, which, in 1864, began to define what was acceptable and unacceptable in times of war, something we still struggle with today.

 Its medics, who operate as the Red Crescent in Islamic countries, still provide assistance in times of conflict around the world.
-Today is Henry Dunant's birthday, and Red Cross Day as well.
-We are toasting both Henry and his brave organisation with a Red Lion.
+Today is Henry Dunant's birthday and Red Cross Day so we are toasting both Henry and his brave organisation with a Red Lion.

 Today is the anniversary of when Moscow pulled out of the Olympics

 The Olympics are, in theory at least, an occasion when nations can put aside those little differences that otherwise tear the world apart.

 This day in 1984, though, when Vladimir Putin was just a humble KGB officer learning the spying craft in East Germany, the USSR pulled out of the Los Angeles Olympics, probably in a tit for tat because the US and other countries had boycotted the Moscow Olympics four years earlier.